 - Seamless integration: The system should integrate well with electronic health records, support for role-based messaging, and allow team-wide alerts.

-- Security is not an option: The protection of patient data should not be optional; this needs to be the regulatory requirement that will meet HIPAA and other healthcare standards.
+- Security is not an option: The protection of patient data should not be optional; this needs to be the regulatory requirement that will meet HIPAA compliance checklist and other healthcare standards.

 - Simplicity drives efficiency: Intuitive, always-on tools are the only ones that will make a difference in a high-pressure environment.
 If it’s not easy to use, it won’t be used.